Secure attachment beats genetic disposition in ADHD

 Further studies on DRD4-7R and secure attachment

-In another study, children with the DRD4-7R gene who had received secure parental attachment were those who donated the most, while those with the DRD4-7R gene who had grown up with insecure attachment donated the least.23 Affected individuals with the DRD4-7R gene who had received secure parental attachment had lower delay aversion than the control group without this gene variant.
-They took a significantly higher delay in order to receive a higher reward at the end, while those with DRD4-7R who had grown up with an insecure attachment had a significantly higher delay aversion than the control group.24
+In another study, children with the DRD4-7R gene who had received secure parental attachment were those who donated the most, while those with the DRD4-7R gene who had grown up with insecure attachment donated the least.23 Persons with the DRD4-7R gene who had received secure parental attachment had lower delay aversion than the control group without this gene variant.
+They took on a significantly higher delay in order to receive a higher reward at the end, while those with DRD4-7R who had grown up with an insecure attachment had a significantly higher delay aversion than the control group.24

 Attachment disorders in children in the first years of life lead to the change in the DRD4 gene that is also typical of ADHD.25